Particular/docs.particular.net/nservicebus/outbox/index.md

 ### What extra documents does RavenDB outbox persistence create

-To keep track of duplicate messages, the RavenDB implementation of Outbox creates a special collection of documents inside your database called `OutboxRecord`.
+To keep track of duplicate messages, the RavenDB implementation of Outbox creates a special collection of documents called `OutboxRecord`.

 ### How long are the deduplication records kept